jafingerhut/p4-namespaces/examples/01/README.md

 ## Run CPP on file demo1.p4 with the current include path, producing demo1.p4i

-This will result in a file I will call demo1.p4i that has the line `#include <core.p4>` replaced with the contents of the file `p4include/core.p4`, which is:
+Running the C preprocessor on file demo1.p4 will result in a file I will call demo1.p4i.  demo.p4i has the line `#include <core.p4>` replaced with the contents of the file `p4include/core.p4`, which is:

 ```
 from core import
     // extern object types
     packet_in,
     packet_out,

-    // extern functions
-    verify,

     // ... many lines here omitted for brevity ...